Skip to main content

 Always use usePopup: true and read the id_token from the JS callback.
 Using a redirect instead causes a blank white screen during the auth flow and will result in App Store rejection.

-Known regression in iOS 17.1: usePopup: true showed an HTML form instead of the native Face ID sheet inside WKWebView.
-Fixed in iOS 17.2+.
+Known regression in iOS 17.1, usePopup: true showed an HTML form instead of the native Face ID sheet inside WKWebView.
+Fixed in iOS 17.2 and later.
 Authentication still worked, just without biometrics.

 const handleAppleSignInIOS = async () => {